 Innovation describes the development, implementation and dissemination of new processes, products or services in economy, policy, or society.
-They can include new technologies such as LED-bulbs or smart grids i.e. intelligent power grids, but they can also be socio-cultural in nature, such as new concepts of participation like citizen energy systems, the sharing economy i.e. the shared use of unused resources, or crowd sourcing and outsourcing corporate tasks.
+They can include new technologies such as smart grids, but can also be socio-cultural in nature, such as new citizen participation concepts, the sharing economy and crowdsourcing and outsourcing corporate tasks.

 To a large extent, decision makers are guided by evidence, meaning any form of direct insight with a particular claim to truth (in contrast to the narrower Anglo-American understanding of evidence).
 The Wuppertal Institute supports decision-making processes in various fields of action with its research based on scientific facts.
-On the one hand the transformation towards a step-by-step dematerialised circular economy and on the other hand the implementation of the energy transition ("Energiewende").
-Those two transformation processes can only be achieved by cultural, social and technological innovations on all levels – from households and municipal administrations to transnational corporations and the United Nations Depending on their political context of action, decision makers in economy and politics need different evidence to deal with the upcoming innovations.
+On the one hand, this includes the transformation towards a step-by-step, dematerialised circular economy and, on the other hand, implementation of the energy transition ("Energiewende").
+Those two transformation processes can only be achieved by cultural, social, and technological innovations at all levels – from households and municipal administrations to transnational corporations and the United Nations.
+Depending on their political context of action, economic and political decision makers need different evidence to deal with the upcoming innovations.

-Depending on the context, simple narratives or heuristics (rules of the thumb) can contribute to this t, or rather complex quantitative empirical evidence and complex modelling are necessary.
-The Wuppertal Institute provides the necessary tools for this purpose.
-One important field of application for innovation-related evidence is, on the one hand, structural policy (regional policy, economic and innovation promotion) with references to the environmental economy (Green Economy) and transformation research.
-On the other hand, the Wuppertal Institute supports national and European decision makers when it comes to the development and multi-criteria assessment by providing impact assessments and evaluations.
+Depending on the context, simple narratives or heuristics (rules of thumb) can contribute to this.
+Otherwise, complex quantitative empirical evidence and intricate modelling are necessary.
+For this the Wuppertal Institute provides the necessary tools.
+One important field of application for innovation-related evidence is structural policy (regional policy, economic and innovation promotion) with references to the environmental economy (green economy) and transformation research.
+Furthermore, the Wuppertal Institute supports national and European decision makers when it comes to the development and multi-criteria assessment by providing impact assessments and evaluations.

 Here you find publications on innovation and evidence.